 Students are taught the library skills outlined in the Boyertown Area School District curriculum.
 A variety of lessons are used to address different learning styles.
 The librarian collaborates with classroom teachers on research projects.
-The social studies and library curriculums are integrated in grades one through six.
+The social studies and library curriculums are integrated in grades one through five.

 The library curriculum is based on Standards for the 21stCentury Learner, developed by AASL (American Association of School Librarians, 2007).
 Learners use skills, resources, and tools to:

 · Inquire, think critically, and gain knowledge